Everything sorted outfor a well prepared visit

 No. Unfortunately, due to the limited accessibility of the lifts and the modified routing during this period, it is not possible to bring a buggy or stroller with you.
 The lift is only accessible for disabled visitors.

-We would already like to book a school visit for after the summer holidays, is this possible?
+We would already like to book a school visit, is this possible?

 This is possible.
 You can find our special programs under Education (please take note that those programs are only offered in Dutch).